 The market is strong, values are up, and projections don’t see that changing anytime soon.

 Buyers, on the other hand, are growing frustrated about the lack of new listings while sellers remain in the dark about when to put their homes on the market.

 The lack of inventory travels across all price points but hits the first-time homebuyer market hardest.
-Which is a shame, because a recent report from Urban Institute reported that the earlier you become a homeowner, the better shape you’ll be in for retirement.
+This is a shame because a recent report from Urban Institute reported that the earlier you become a homeowner, the better shape you’ll be in for retirement.
 Gen Z take note.

 At the exact opposite end of the real estate spectrum, there is luxury real estate.
-2020 predictions for luxury real estate sees an uptick in luxury real estate, with affluent renters being swayed by low mortgage-rates and increased buying power.
+2020 predictions for luxury real estate see an uptick in luxury real estate, with affluent renters being swayed by low mortgage rates and increased buying power.